LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time.md

 My fingers stretched

-grab my awe,
+they'll grab my awe,

-I'll be free
+I'll be free,

-and true for long,
+true for long,

-I'll immerse myself
+a zombie no more;

+in a suit, with a case,

+I don't like how it tastes,

+I prefer to immerse

+in the rift of the sea

-in the abyssal zone.
+in the abyssal zone,

+where myself and my focus

+are one on its own.